mrblackmesa1/p1_prefabs/README.md

-# Portal 1 Prefabs
+# Aperture Escape Prefabs
-A collection of Portal 1 prefabs I have made or taken from the official maps In the future I will accept user submitted prefabs to be added!
+A collection of Portal 1 prefabs we have made for use in internal maps These ones are used internally for map macking purposes but we have decided to give them out so anyone can use thm.

+--PLEASE CREDIT IF YOU USE THEM

 ## Current prefabs: